 - Free MindShift CBT mobile app to help you learn to relax and provide you with effective tools to manage your anxiety.

 - Paid MindShift CBT Groups, an 8-session online adult therapy program if you have mild to moderate anxiety.
-Small groups.
+Maximum of 10 participants per Groups.

 - Free #OurAnxietyStories Podcast where you can listen to people’s experiences with anxiety.